samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 }
 ```

-Next, we need to edit the `./ui/src/app/app.component.html` file and set it to the following code:
+Next, you need to edit the `app.component.html` file and set it with the following code:

-#### ./ui/src/app/app.component.html
 ```html
 <nav class="navbar navbar-default">
     <div class="container-fluid">